 - How many hours per day will you be volunteering?

-It’s also worth noting that you don’t have to go through an organization to find a volunteer opportunity since some orphanages and other groups have set up their own websites that allow you to make arrangements by contacting them directly.
+It’s also worth noting that you don’t have to go through an organization to find a volunteer opportunity.
+Many orphanages and other groups have set up their own websites that allow you to make arrangements by contacting them directly.

 As with any trip abroad, there are safety precautions you should take, but when you volunteer it becomes essential to get your vaccinations and know what to bring with you.
 When volunteering, you will most likely go out of the typical tourist areas.
 You will have much closer contact with native people and animals than on a traditional tourist trip.